 Purple Haze (10th/1st) - This "Purple Haze" is not included in the box set

-Experience Hendrix are aware that the fans are very frustrated by the delay of the Royal Albert Hall CD/DVD (which is not their fault I must stress) so as ample compensation comes this Winterland box set!
-This has been promised for some time from the Estate and it's great to see it finally in the shops.
+Experience Hendrix were aware that the fans were very frustrated by the delay of the Royal Albert Hall CD/DVD (which was not their fault I must stress) so as ample compensation came this Winterland box set.
+This had been promised for some time from the Estate and it was great to see it finally in the shops.

 Not absolutely all of the songs performed at the shows but certainly the best of of them.
 Many tracks were of course previously featured on the Alan Douglas produced albums "Jimi Hendrix Concerts" and "Live At Winterland" back in the 80s but there is much more here and it's great to hear all this with Eddie Kramer's new mix and production.
 The atmospheric reverb that Alan Douglas had applied to his 80s releases is not present here, giving a cleaner, in-your-face sound (though perhaps a little too "dry").

 CD1 October 10th - mostly the 2nd show